yogat3ch/41-Day-Meditation-Support/README.md

 ## Features
 - Fetches markdown files named `Day 1.md`, `Day 2.md`, etc., from a designated Google Drive folder.
 -   Sends content to Pumble using the Marketplace API Key Addon.
+-   **Automatic Message Splitting**: Automatically handles content exceeding the 10,000 character limit by splitting it into multiple messages at word boundaries with ellipses for continuity.
 -   Runs automated daily updates for the first 41 days of the year.
 - Includes a test mode to verify integration.

 ## Setup Instructions